Legal Technology as Regulatory Arbitragea countervailing force toward specialization

 Technology companies routinely offer products and services with few if any guarantees of accuracy, faultless operation, lack of error, security, or the like.
 The only warranties customers get are those specifically spelled out in nonnegotiable terms or negotiated for high-value deals.
 Lawyers, on the other hand, do not routinely disclaim liability for errors, mistakes, or threats to confidentiality.
 They can’t.
 In most practice situations, the laws and rules governing the practice of law set a minimum level of professional responsibility.
 Professionals cannot lower that bar by having clients sign away their rights in engagement letters or other binding terms.

 It’s far riskier, from even a young, inexperienced, not-yet-established lawyer’s point of view, to speculate on new approaches that lower cost or increase efficiency.
 The rough starts those technologies often endure, as theory meets practice, entail risks that can end a practice or stain a reputation indefinitely.
-Working the initial kinks out means signing engagement letters and thoroughly reviewing all tech-enable output, adding costs of manual work to the costs of the technology.
+Working the initial kinks out means signing engagement letters and thoroughly reviewing all tech-enabled output, adding costs of manual work to the costs of the technology.
 Alternatively, “early adopter” lawyers can concoct hypothetical clients and matters for testing.
 But that takes time, and hypotheticals do not pay.
 Tech-style disclaimers can enable technology firms to more readily treat early adopters as guinea pigs, for better and worse.

 Technology companies also routinely raise capital from venture capitalists and other sources that demand representation on boards of directors.
 Despite some movement in particular US states and abroad to allow outside capital investment and non-lawyer roles in the management of legal services firms, the general rule in the United States remains that lawyers must be in charge of law practice and cannot share fees for legal services with non-lawyers.
 With few exceptions, law firms “win” by earning profits and passing through to their lawyers, not by selling themselves to bigger law firms or the public.
 All of these factors exclude law practices from most sources of speculative capital.
 So law practices often rely on interest-bearing debt.
 Debt in the technology sector is often a mere “bridge” to a forthcoming equity financing, where the key financial terms aren’t interest, but method of conversion to capital stock.